Article 10 of the European Convention on Human Rights: Connections to Articles 8, 9 and 11

-It has been noted by a number of sources that when examining the ECHR articles those from Article 8 to Article 11 have a very comparable structure allowing for a similar examination by the ECtHR for when there has been a possible breach.
-In the same way as Article 10, similarly Articles 8 (right to respect for private and family life), 9 (freedom of thought, conscience and religion), and 11 (freedom of assembly and association) briefly describe the convention right and within the second section of the article describe the restrictions that can be used by a state or public authority body that can be imposed upon the right.
+It has been noted by several sources that Articles 8 to 11 of the European Convention on Human Rights share a comparable structure, allowing the European Court of Human Rights to apply a similar method of analysis when determining whether a breach has occurred.
+For example, in Axel Springer AG v Germany (2012) the European Court of Human Rights examined the balance between freedom of expression under Article 10 and the right to respect for private life under Article 8 when determining whether restrictions on press reporting were justified.
+In the same way as Article 10, similarly Articles 8 (right to respect for private and family life), 9 (freedom of thought, conscience and religion), and 11 (freedom of assembly and association) briefly describe the Convention right and within the second section of the article describe the restrictions that can be used by a state or public authority body that can be imposed upon the right.

 Van Dijk et al. discuss how within Article 8 through the concept of private correspondence expression of an opinion can often take the form of the correspondence and so there needs to be adequate protection for the privacy of the correspondence and the expression within it from state interference.
 In a similar way, the freedom of thought, conscience, and religion in particular the latter is a form of self-expression.
 Consequently, Article 10 covers such expression too due to its wide scope.
 Lastly, expression is a vital aspect of freedom of assembly and association as "Demonstration always constitutes an expression of opinion."